xyddxy/Phylogenomics_of_Palaeoptera/README.md

 Appendix G.pdf: All three independent runs of divergence-time trees.

-treefile.zip: All 21 treefiles of phylogenetic trees and MCMCTrees.
+treefile.zip: All 18 treefiles of phylogenetic trees and MCMCTrees.

+treefile-bnni_run10.zip: All

 ## Contact